-The applicant, Landmark Land Holdings, LLC, proposes to construct a new mixed-use building called The Brightly with 390 rental units and 105,000 sq. ft. of retail, with the lion's share of the retail reserved for a larger store.
-Figure 1 shows Block I within the site.
-Land use applications for this project include a Development Special Use Permit (DSUP) with a site plan and subdivision and modifications, a Coordinated Development District (CDD) Special Use Permit (SUP), a SUP to exceed the maximum off-street parking requirement, and a Tier III Transportation Management Plan SUP.
+The applicant, Landmark Land Holdings, LLC, proposes to construct a new mixed-use building called Thrive with 337 rental units and 32,000 sq. ft. of retail.
+Figure 1 shows Block K within the site.
+Land use applications for this project include a Development Special Use Permit (DSUP) with a site plan and subdivision, a Coordinated Development District (CDD) Special Use Permit (SUP), an SUP to reduce the off-street parking requirement, and a Tier III Transportation Management Plan SUP.
 Key issues to consider, as discussed in greater detail in this report, include: